 Hire a Certified Valuation Analyst

 When hiring an expert, make sure you look for a professional who is credentialed, such as a Certified Valuation Analyst, CVA.
 They are experts at analyzing cash flow which is used as the basis for valuing your business.
 However, you should make sure the CVA you hire is a clear communicator who is able to convey complex financial concepts in verbally and in writing to the opposing parties during initial proposal phase, at the negotiating table, and in court to the judge if your case gets to that point.

 If you are contemplating divorce, start early gathering as much documentation as you can to support you position regarding your business and its value.
 At a minimum, a Certified Valuation Analysts will ask for copies of the following documents for the previous three to five years:

-In Macon and Atlanta, Georgia, assets acquired during the marriage are considered marital property subject to equitable distribution.
+In Sandy Springs and Atlanta, Georgia, assets acquired during the marriage are considered marital property subject to equitable distribution.
 However, only the increase in the value of the business that accrued during the marriage is subject to equitable distribution.
 This is an important distinction that a family law lawyer can help you with.
 The latter situation typically requires two separate valuations: one as of the date of the marriage and one as of a recent date (valuation date).

 A Certified Valuation Analysis uses the following methods

 The asset-based approach, the market approach, and the income-based approach are used by the CVA in Atlanta or Sandy Springs Georgia.

 A CVA in Atlanta or Sandy Springs, Georgia uses expected earnings, risks, the industry, market dynamics, competition and the economy as a whole as factors to determine value.
 A competent Certified Valuation Analyst will consider all three approaches with these factors as inputs.